jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 }
 ```

-The `color` and `backgroundColor` properties have been moved up to the component's props.
+The `color` and `backgroundColor` properties have been moved up to the component’s props.
 Additionally, we’ve added a `big` prop to adjust the padding top and bottom.

 Now this component is fine by itself, but what if we want a secondary button style?
-Doing the following would become tedious very quickly:
+Doing the following would become tedious and error prone very quickly:

 ```js
 <Button